Icebramz/basic-intro/README.md

 # My name is Isaac Beadle Ramirez

-*I like to do computer stuff
+* I like to do computer stuff
 * I like to play video games

-that pretty much sums up my life.
+That pretty much sums up my life.